 This annual report concludes that agencies in Glasgow continue to work well together to meet the demands of MAPPA work in Glasgow, and to collectively manage the inherent risks and challenges involved in this form of public protection.
-The report demonstrates that we continue to meet performance targets and that we have a clear set of agreed priorities amongst the partners.
+The report demonstrates that we continue to meet performance targets.
 On behalf of the Glasgow Strategic Oversight Group I would wish to reiterate our commitment to continue to strive to achieve best practice in protecting the public in Glasgow.